Stroad: Poor mix of street and road functions

+The redesigning of roads in the Netherlands into these three functions, as part of the Dutch Sustainable Safety Vision, resulted in a 30% decrease in expected traffic deaths between 1998 and 2007.
+Zurborg argued that stroads in the United States are the result of local governments designing their roadways to fulfill all three functions simultaneously, thus leading to numerous problems.

 In some cases, roads become stroads due to a lack of access management implementation when facilities are expanded or widened, often with the aim of improving mobility.
 The road becomes a stroad over time from development adding private accessways onto the main road, increasing congestion and collisions, which thus requires traffic control additions such as traffic signals.
 This degrades the roadway quality in terms of mobility.

 Champs-Élysées comparison

 According to Charles Marohn, the famous Champs-Élysées in Paris was effectively a stroad as recently as 2001.
 In the middle of the avenue were three automobile traffic lanes in either direction, ostensibly fulfilling the function of a road.
 A wide buffer of trees existed on either side of the road area, separating the roadway from slip lanes for slow-driving traffic.
 These slip lanes fulfilled the function of streets, providing access to parking, sidewalks, shops and restaurants.
 Because the street and road areas of the Champs-Élysées were physically separated, this stroad environment actually managed some success in allowing both safe high-speed traffic (up to 45 mph) in the center roadway and a productive street environment on the sides.
 As of 2019 however, the slip lanes are fully pedestrianized, while the center roadway functions as a true road.

 The Esplanade in Chico, California is, according to Marohn, a rare example of a successful 'stroad' akin to the 2001 version of the Parisian Champs-Élysées in that buffers of trees physically separate the high-speed 'road' part in the middle from the two low-speed productive 'streets' on the sides (lined by houses which had high property values).
-He contrasted the Esplanade to Mangrove Avenue, a stroad just five blocks to the east in Chico that runs parallel to the Esplanade, but has all the typical issues of a stroad in that the street and road functions are not physically separated, and the environment is low-density and much less productive, with gas stations, strip malls and other car-oriented businesses.
+He contrasted the Esplanade to Mangrove Avenue, a stroad just five blocks to the east in Chico that runs parallel to the Esplanade, but which he claims has the typical issues of a stroad, in that the street and road functions are not physically separated, and the environment is low-density and much less productive, with gas stations, strip malls and other car-oriented businesses.

-Unlike Marohn, however, Jason Slaughter ("Not Just Bikes") does not categorize such traffic situations as a "stroad", but as "a road with streets on either side to access houses".
+Unlike Marohn, however, Jason Slaughter of Not Just Bikes does not categorize such traffic situations as a "stroad", but as "a road with streets on either side to access houses".
 Taking the Nieuwe Dedemsvaartweg (Provincial road N377) outside Nieuwleusen and the Keizer Karelweg (s108) in Amstelveen in the Netherlands as examples, he used the fact that access from the middle to the sides is very restricted (through a limited number of roundabouts) to argue that they are three separate ways: the middle is a road, the sides are streets; there is no "stroad".